ethyca/fides/docs/fides/docs/deployment.md

 Once the database is initialized, you're ready to use the `fidesctl` CLI in your project.
 The final step is to setup your CI build server to automatically run the core `fidesctl` commands as part of your CI workflow.

-## Step 5: Installing Fidesctl CLI on CI Build Server
+## Step 5: Installing fidesctl CLI on CI Build Server

 Nowadays, most CI providers tend to have simple solutions to run Docker images, so you can follow the setup instructions from step 2 to `docker pull ethyca/fidesctl` in your CI scripts (also see step 2 for how to set `FIDESCTL__CLI__SERVER_URL` accordingly to point to your hosted web server).
 You'll want to use commands like `fidesctl ping` in some test CI actions at first, to make sure that your web server is connected, and then you can move on to automating your CI workflow.